Manila hostage crisis

 Negotiations (which were broadcast live on television and the internet) broke down dramatically about ten hours into the stand-off, when the police arrested Mendoza's brother and thus incited Mendoza to open fire.
 The bus driver managed to escape, and declared "Everyone is dead" before he was moved away by policemen.
 Following a 90-minute gun battle, Mendoza and eight of the hostages were killed and several others injured.

 The Philippine and Hong Kong governments conducted separate investigations into the incident.
 Both inquiries concluded that the Philippine officials' poor handling of the situation caused the eight hostages' deaths.
-The assault mounted by the Manila Police District (MPD), and the resulting shoot-out, have been widely criticized by pundits as "bungled" and "incompetent", and the Hong Kong Government has issued a "black" travel alert for the Philippines as a result of the affair.
+The assault mounted by the Manila Police District (MPD), and the resulting shoot-out, have been widely criticized by pundits as "bungled" and "incompetent", and the Hong Kong Government has issued a "black" travel alert for the Philippines as a result of the incident.

+Several of Mendoza's family members and Manila Mayor Joseph Estrada apologized to Hong Kong for the incident, while President Benigno Aquino III "begged for understanding" from Hong Kong.
+President Aquino, however, would decide against issuing a formal apology to Hong Kong or China due to the incident being "the act of one individual", which should "not be construed as the act of the entire country".
+On April 12, 2018, Philippine president Rodrigo Duterte publicly apologized for the incident on behalf of his country.